mitsuhiko/lucumr/2015/2/17/ui-and-hidden-consistency.rst

 entire mercurial repositories.

-The worst that ever happened to me using git is that my Flask repositories for all entirety will contain some bad file permissions on old tree records due to a temporary github bug.
+The worst that ever happened to me using git is that my Flask repositories for all eternity will contain some bad file permissions on old tree records due to a temporary github bug.

 More of This